 Private Property

-Property rights and regulations are defined formally by law, but they are not implemented and enforced consistently.
+Property rights and regulations are formally defined in law but are inconsistently implemented and enforced.

-The legal framework for doing business consists of a set of laws and regulations, e.g., the Investment Promotion Act 2004, the Mines and Minerals Act 2009, the Petroleum Act 2011, the Finance Act 2015, the Fiscal Management and Control Act 2017 and the Extractive Industries Revenue Act 2018, among others.
+The legal framework of business consists of a set of laws and regulations, such as the Investment Promotion Act of 2004, the Mines and Minerals Act of 2009, the Petroleum Act of 2011, the Finance Act of 2015, and the Fiscal Management and Control Act of 2017.

 Property rights